lsst-sqre/phalanx/docs/developers/helm-chart/add-application.rst

 Next steps
 ==========

-- Deploy your new application by switching a development environment to a branch: :doc:`switch-environment-to-branch`
+- Deploy your new application by switching a development environment to a branch: :doc:`/developers/switch-environment-to-branch`
-- Test your application by deploying it from a branch: :doc:`deploy-from-a-branch`
+- Test your application by deploying it from a branch: :doc:`/developers/deploy-from-a-branch`